Location

 Ian Worden

-Culinary digital
+culinary digital

 Ian Worden is Chief Executive Officer at Culinary Digital, where the company delivers modern SaaS solutions for institutional foodservice, helping operators run smarter, control costs, and achieve consistent performance across complex, multi-site operations.
 He is a technology executive with over two decades of experience leading SaaS and platform businesses to convert complexity into durable competitive advantage.